 Ever since the financial crisis, banks and lenders have become more stringent about who they lend to.
 This has made more difficult for those who are self-employed to get loans as their income can fluctuate month to month.

 The simple answer is yes.
-While you're options may be limited, there's still several options for self employed people to get a loan if they have a good credit history, can satisfy the lender's requirements for affordability and provide the documents to support it.
+While you're options may be limited, there are still several options for self-employed people to get a loan if they have a good credit history, can satisfy the lender's requirements for affordability and provide the documents to support it.

 Personal loans: You can apply for this type of loan without needing to secure the amount you're borrowing to any assets you own.
-You will need a good credit record if you want a personal loan
+You will need a good credit record if you want a self employed personal loan.